Prince Harry loses case over security arrangements in UK

 Legal documents filed by his representatives said that at the time, there were “significant” tensions between Prince Harry and the Queen's private secretary, Sir Edward Young.

-After launching an initial claim for judicial review over that decision, his representatives challenged further decisions relating to the Susexes’ security arrangements.
+After launching an initial claim for judicial review over that decision, his representatives challenged further decisions relating to the Sussexes’ security arrangements.

 The High Court heard that Prince Harry made the offer to “reimburse or proactively finance the cost of the security measures” to members of the royal household in January 2020, but in December 2021 the home secretary passed the decision on whether that was possible back to Ravec.